George Tarasovic: College career

 Tarasovic played one season at Boston College before leaving the school for personal reasons.
-After one year of junior college, he transferred to LSU.
+After one year of junior college at Northeast Louisiana, he transferred to LSU.
 With the Tigers, he was recognized as an All American offensive lineman and a Southeastern Conference all star as a linebacker.

 Professional career

-Tarasovic was drafted in the second round of the 1952 NFL Draft by the Pittsburgh Steelers.
+Tarasovic was drafted in the second round of the 1952 NFL draft by the Pittsburgh Steelers.
 In his rookie season, he started nine games for Pittsburgh, recovering four fumbles.

 He played 15 seasons in Pro Football, mainly in the National Football League with the Pittsburgh Steelers.
 He also spent time with the NFL Philadelphia Eagles and the American Football League's Denver Broncos.
+He missed the 1954 and 1955 seasons due to military service.

 Tarasovic was named to the UPI 2nd team All-NFL squad in 1959, and he is a member of the Western Pennsylvania Football Hall of Fame.
 Former New York Giants running back Alex Webster called Tarasovic "One of the toughest SOBs I ever played against."

 Personal life

-George's brother, Phil Tarasovic, was captain of Yale's football team in 1955 and was also drafted by the Pittsburgh Steelers.
+George's brother, Phil Tarasovic, was captain of the 1955 Yale Bulldogs football team, and was also drafted by the Pittsburgh Steelers.